Muhammad the Prophet of Mercy

 He said, “If only

-an see that man, perhaps
+I can see that man, perhaps

-Allah will cure him at my hand
+Allah will cure him at my hand.”

 It happened that he